Found January 24, 2000

 18° 18.97' N., 54° 08.87' E.

 A stone weighing 1,056 g was found in the Dhofar region of Oman.
 This meteorite fell to Earth ~340 t.y. ago, making it one of the oldest recovered meteorites from a hot desert (the record is held by the lunaite, Dhofar 025, which fell 500600 t.y. ago).
-Dhofar 019 is a basaltic/doleritic rock consisting primarily (~64%) of the low-Ca pyroxene, pigeonite, with rims of augite, along with a large component (25%) of maskelynite (from shock conversion of plagioclase feldspar) and a small amount (9%) of olivine.
-Accessory components include chromite, ulvöspinel, ilmenite, chlorapatite, merrillite, magnetite, and pyrrhotite, along with secondary weathering products including calcite, sulfates, celestite, Fe hydroxides, and smectite.
-While a terrestrial origin is considered reasonable for most of the secondary weathering products, the calcite has been shown through cathodoluminescence and Raman spectroscopy to have a martian origin (Nakazato et al., 2008).
+Dhofar 019 is a basaltic/doleritic rock consisting primarily (~64 vol%) of the low-Ca pyroxene pigeonite with rims of augite, along with a large content (25 vol%) of maskelynite (from shock conversion of plagioclase feldspar) and a small amount (9 vol%) of olivine (Borg et al., 2001).
+Accessory components include chromite, ulvöspinel, ilmenite, chlorapatite, merrillite, magnetite, and pyrrhotite, along with secondary weathering products including calcite, sulfates, celestine (SrSO4), barite, Fe-hydroxides, and Mg-phyllosilicates (Shukolyukov et al., 2002; Hallis et al., 2017).
+Rounded, zoned (smectitecalcitegypsum) "orangettes" similar to those found in ALH 84001 are present within maskelynite fractures; however, those in Dhofar 019 were determined by Hallis et al. (2017) to be of terrestrial origin through dissolution/deposition processes over its lengthy residence in the desert.
+Similar orange-colored features present in the shergottite SaU 094 have also been atributed to terrestrial alteration (Gnos et al., 2002). .

 Dhofar 019 has a heterogeneous texture, with elemental compositions similar to EETA79001A, and features similar to DaG 476 and other olivine-bearing shergottites, including the presence of zoned olivine megacrysts.
 However, the majority of the olivine grains in Dhofar 019 are much smaller than those present in other olivine-bearing shergottites, and have lower Ni and Mg, and higher Co and Fe contents, indicative of a more evolved magma source than that of EETA79001A or DaG 476.
 Other differences include a lack of orthopyroxene in Dhofar 019 compared to other shergottites, and a larger compositional range for olivine, maskelynite, and spinel, indicative of a rapid cooling rate.
 Melt inclusions composed of pyroxene and melt glass are ubiquitous in the olivine grains.

-*The establishment of a new shergottite subgroup has been proposed, one which comprises those similar shergottites with olivineporphyritic textures.
-The name picritic shergottite was suggested for this new subgroup by Barrat et al., 2002, while the name olivine-phyric shergottite was suggested by Goodrich, 2002.
+*A new shergottite subgroup was proposed which comprises the shergottites having olivineporphyritic textures.
+The name picritic shergottite was suggested for this new subgroup by Barrat et al. (2002), while the name olivine-phyric shergottite was suggested by Goodrich (2002).
 Goodrich suggests that the term picritic shergottite implies certain petrogenetic characteristics, such as mixing of two compositionally distinct magma sources, which is not necessarily the case for all members of this new subgroup; therefore the purely descriptive term olivine-phyric is favored.

 Probable crystallization ages of 575 (±7) and 525 (±56) m.y. were calculated by Borg et al. (2001) based on SmNd and RbSr, respectively, while an ArAr derived age for maskelynite of 642 (±72) m.y. was obtained by Korochantseva et al. (2007), and an age of ~650 m.y. was obtained by Garrison and Bogard (2001); all of these ages are in agreement within error margins.
 The calculated SmNd age of Tissint, the only fall representing this depleted, olivine-phyric martian meteorite group, is 596 (±23) m.y., which is consistent with that of Dhofar 019 (Brennecka et al., 2013).